Registered UK Charity 1177950

 The overall object of REACH Bwindi is: The prevention or relief of poverty or financial hardship in South West Uganda by providing or assisting in the provision of education, training, healthcare projects and all the necessary support designed to enable individuals to generate a sustainable income and be self-sufficient.

 Dr Sarah Capewell Dinwoodie (Chair of the Board of Trustees)

-Sarah is a General Practitioner in Glasgow and a previous volunteer at Bwindi Community Hospital.
+Sarah is a General Practitioner in Scotland and a previous volunteer at Bwindi Community Hospital.
 She and her husband Kieran developed strong and ongoing links with the Hospital from their exploratory visit 2010, where future work was planned in line with the Hospital’s objectives.
 Her particular areas involved leading family planning courses and the multidisciplinary confidential enquiry into maternal and child deaths, teaching and clinical work.
 She loves the warmth, ethos, organisation and efficiency of the team providing essential healthcare through Bwindi Community Hospital, and now supports the it from the UK.

 Dr Ceri Gallivan